Timothy C. Hain, MD •Page last modified: March 3, 2021

 Some of these symptoms could simply be related to focusing of attention on the painful ear.
 If one's ear is hurting, it seems reasonable to also start to pay more attention to symptoms that might be due to the ear - -such as ringing, dizziness, or pressure.
 These symptoms could also be caused by the TMD.

+Regarding dizziness, Porto de Toledo et al (2016) also reported vertigo in 40.8%.
 It seems very unlikely to us, however, that any substantial dizziness is caused by TMJ/TMD, and it also seems highly unlikely to us that TMD causes any organic changes in auditory processing.
-Rather, we think that these associations are probably psychological in origin, and related to a redirection of attention.
+Rather, we think that this association is probably psychological in origin, and related to a redirection of attention.

-Some of these treatments seem to help -- for example,
+Some of these treatments that do seem to help -- for example,